Islandora-Devops/isle-buildkit/demo/README.md

-# Sandbox
+# Demo

-Islandora Sandbox image meant for demoing a functioning system.
+Islandora Demo image meant for demoing a functioning system.
 If you want to build your own Islandora site site the composer folder for a template on how to do that.